ryanmrichard/ForceManII/dox/tinkerformat.md

 \note As implemented in ForceManII, the Tinker Format is case-insensitive.
 Parsing is handled by matching the keyword in the first column  and no additional criteria (*e.g.* number of columns, prescence of a comment character, etc.).
-The ordering of sections in the input is arbitrary (*i.e.* the bond parameters can be the first or last thing in the input)
+Aside from the metadata, which must come first, the ordering of all sections in the input is arbitrary (*e.g.* the bond parameters can be before or after the angle parameters)

 ### Force Field Metadata